aNesterovic/Weather-SPA/README.md

 ## External libraries

-As style providers I used Material UI library.
+I used the Material UI library for styling.

+I also used the dayjs library (https://day.js.org/) to style the data.

+For the card blocks, I used react-masonry-css (https://www.npmjs.com/package/react-masonry-css).

+I used Redux toolset - @reduxjs/toolkit.